This section provides information on how you can influence thematic reports drafted by Special Procedures.

 There are a number of ways in which you can engage with thematic reports to strengthen your own work and that of the Special Procedures.

 Firstly, you can engage with Special Procedures to try to influence the main themes of their reports.
-This requires a long-term vision as some mandates decide on the themes several years in advance.
+This requires a long-term vision as some mandates decide on the themes at the beginning of their term.

 This is usually most successful when done by a coalition or in coordination with other organisations from around the globe who agree that a particular theme should be examined by the UN.